Someday (CeCe Rogers song): Impact and legacy

 In 1992, "Someday" was heavily sampled by British dance act Liquid for their hit "Sweet Harmony", which reached #15 on the UK Singles Chart and then peaked at #14 when remixed and released in 1995.

 In 1996, clubbing and electronic dance music magazine Mixmag ranked the song number three in its "100 Greatest Dance Singles Of All Time" list, writing, "No single record distils the collectivist, loving spirit of house music like 'Someday'.
 The conscious lyrics, beautiful singing and Marshall Jefferson's live-sounding production may sound dated, but that adds to its classic status.
 No surprise that the simple, but potent downward moving chord sequence was used later on every bloody record ever, including 'Sweet Harmony' by Liquid and ripped off on the Farley and Heller version of 'There But for the Grace of God', while the vocal line was nicked for 'Some Justice' by Urban Shakedown.
 A true classic record."
 British DJ Tony Walker named it one of his favourites in same year, saying, "An all-time classic from an artist who exudes talent.
 A song with a message as well as a groove.
 Sheer class."

 In 1998, DJ Magazine ranked "Someday" number six in their list of "Top 100 Club Tunes".
 In 2015, The Daily Telegraph ranked it number 36 in their "Top 50 Dance Songs" list.
 In 2020, NME ranked it among "The 20 Best House Music Songs...
 Ever!".

-The song was featured on the a fictional SF-UR radio station in the 2004 Video game Grand Theft Auto San Andreas.
+The song was featured on the fictional SF-UR radio station in the 2004 video game Grand Theft Auto: San Andreas.